The Writers Guild Of America Is Suing Hollywood's Biggest Talent Agencies

 The Writers Guild of America is suing four of Hollywood's biggest talent agencies in a fight over writers' wages — and whether agents are keeping too much of the pie for themselves.

 The guild, along with eight writers including The Wire creator David Simon, filed the complaint in California superior court.
-They are suing William Morris Endeavor, Creative Artists Agency, United Talent Agency, and ICM Partners.
+They are suing William Morris Endeavor, Creative Artists Agency, United Talent Agency and ICM Partners.

-At issue is "packaging fees" – deals that allow agents to be paid directly by studios, rather than agents receiving a standard 10 percent of writers' income.
-The four agencies receive 80 percent of the packaging fees that are paid by studios and networks, the WGA says.
+At issue are packaging fees — deals that allow agents to be paid directly by studios rather than agents receiving a standard 10% of writers' income.
+The four agencies receive 80% of the packaging fees that are paid by studios and networks, the WGA says.

 "The plaintiffs will seek a judicial declaration that packaging fees are unlawful and an injunction prohibiting talent agencies from entering into future packaging deals.
-The suit will also seek damages and repayment of illegal profits on behalf of writers who have been harmed by these unlawful practices in the past," Tony Segall, general counsel for the Writers Guild of America West, said in a statement announcing the lawsuit.
+The suit also will seek damages and repayment of illegal profits on behalf of writers who have been harmed by these unlawful practices in the past," Tony Segall, general counsel for the Writers Guild of America West, said in a statement announcing the lawsuit.

 The WGA represents thousands of people who write for television and movies, as well as other platforms.